-Clinical condition or situation to which this PGD applies COVID-19 Vaccine AstraZeneca is indicated for the active immunisation of individuals for the prevention of coronavirus disease (COVID-19) caused by the SARS-CoV-2 virus, in accordance with the national COVID-19 vaccination programme (see COVID-19 vaccination programme page) and recommendations given in Chapter 14a of the Immunisation Against Infectious Disease: the 'Green Book', and subsequent correspondence/publications from UKHSA and/or NHS England and NHS Improvement.
-Criteria for inclusion COVID-19 Vaccine AstraZeneca should be offered to all individuals aged 18 years and over in accordance with the national COVID-19 vaccination programme and the recommendations in Chapter 14a of the Green Book.
-Individuals are eligible for different dose schedules based on their age and recognised risk group (see the Dose and frequency of administration section).
-Criteria for exclusion 2 Individuals for whom valid consent, or a 'best-interests' decision in accordance with the Mental Capacity Act 2005, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book').
+ACTIVITY STAGE 1a: Assess the individual presenting for vaccination.
+If they are not eligible for vaccination or need to return at a later date, advise them accordingly.
+Clinical condition or situation to which this Protocol applies COVID-19 Vaccine AstraZeneca is indicated for the active immunisation of individuals for the prevention of coronavirus disease (COVID-19) caused by the SARS-CoV-2 virus, in accordance with the national COVID-19 vaccination programme (see COVID-19 vaccination programme page ) and recommendations given in Chapter 14a of Immunisation Against Infectious Disease: the 'Green Book' and subsequent correspondence/publications from the UKHSA and/or NHSEI.
+Criteria for inclusion COVID-19 Vaccine AstraZeneca should be offered to all ind 18 years and over in accordance with the national COVID-1 programme and the recommendations in Chapter 14a of the Individuals are eligible for different dose schedules based on their age and recognised risk group (see the Dose and frequency of administration section).
+Criteria for exclusion Individuals for whom valid consent, or 'best-interests' decision in accordance with the Mental Capacity Act 2005, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book').
 The Regulation 174 Information for UK recipients for COVID-19 vaccine AstraZeneca should be available to inform consent.
-Individuals who: are less than 18 years of age have had a previous systemic allergic reaction (including immediate onset anaphylaxis) to a previous dose of COVID-19 Vaccine AstraZeneca or to any component of the vaccine or residues from the manufacturing process3 have experienced thrombosis with thrombocytopenia syndrome (TTS) following vaccination with COVID-19 Vaccine AstraZeneca have previously experienced episodes of capillary leak syndrome (CLS) are suffering from acute severe febrile illness or acute infection (the presence of a minor infection is not a contraindication for vaccination) have received a full dose of COVID-19 vaccine in the preceding 28 days Cautions, including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council .
+Individuals who: • are less than 18 years of age • have had a previous systemic allergic reaction (including immediate onset anaphylaxis) to a previous dose of COVID-19 Vaccine AstraZeneca or to any component of the vaccine or residues from the manufacturing process • have experienced thrombosis with thrombocytopenia syndrome (TTS) following vaccination with COVID-19 Vaccine AstraZeneca • have previously experienced episodes of capillary leak syndrome (CLS) • are suffering from acute severe febrile illness or acute infection (the presence of a minor infection is not a contraindication for vaccination) • have received a full dose of COVID-19 vaccine in the preceding 28 days Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council .
 JCVI issues advice on vaccine preference specific to the current UK context and available data.
 An alternative COVID-19 vaccine to COVID-19 Vaccine AstraZeneca may be advised as preferable for some groups eligible for COVID-19 vaccination.
 Recommendations current at the time of vaccination should be followed (see Chapter 14a of the Green Book).
-Serious thromboembolic events with concurrent thrombocytopenia, sometimes accompanied by bleeding, have occurred very rarely Continued over page
+Continued over page Serious thromboembolic events with concurrent thrombocytopenia, sometimes accompanied by bleeding, have occurred very rarely following

-2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required following vaccination with COVID-19 Vaccine AstraZeneca during post authorisation use.
+&lt;sup>3 Exclusion under this protocol does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required vaccination with COVID-19 Vaccine AstraZeneca during post authorisation use.

-3 Contains polysorbate 80.
+&lt;sup>4 Contains polysorbate 80.
 Refer to Regulation 174 Information for UK Healthcare Professionals for a full list of excipients.

-Cautions, including any relevant action to be taken (continued)
+Cautions including any relevant action to be taken (continued)